 Stoughton Health’s Wound Care Clinic is an integrated part of the General Surgery Clinic.
-Our Wound Care Team includes nurses certified in wound care and is medically managed by Dr. Aaron Schwaab, Board Certified General Surgeon who has extensive wound care experience.
+Our Wound Care Team includes nurses certified in wound care and an advanced practice nurse.
+The clinic is medically managed by Dr. Aaron Schwaab, Board Certified General Surgeon, who has extensive wound care experience.

-Listen in as Dr. Schwaab discusses the Wound Care Clinic at Stoughton Hospital and what patients should expect.
+Listen in as Aaron Schwaab, MD discusses the wound clinic at Stoughton Hospital and what to expect as a patient.

 Types of Wounds Treated

 Our Wound Care Team specializes in treating acute and chronic non-healing wounds.
 A chronic non-healing wound is a wound which has not started to heal in two weeks or has not completely healed in six weeks.

 Wounds treated include:

 - Venous Burn